 As mentioned on the 2A Brownie page, the 2A stands for the image size on the negative, not the model number itself.
 Kodak had a progression of number-letter combos; in general, as numbers progressed, the image got larger.

-This was a gift from a neighbor some-time back.
+This was a gift from a neighbor in the 1980s.
 For its condition, I doubt it got used much, and size 130 rollfilm was discontinued in 1961, which was at least 25 years before I got the camera.

 I've added two photographs here to show the scale.
 The one above is the 2C Brownie next a Kodak Junior 620.
 Since 120/620 is the most popular box camera size, I thought enough people would be familiar with it and immediately get a sense of how big the 2C really is.
 The photograph on the right is the 2A Brownie (left), which takes 116 film (same size as 616).
 Otherwise they're the same camera--same configuration, same controls, etc., and I figure they're about the same age.
 The big difference is that the case protected the 2C: the corners look good on it, whereas the 2A's are frayed and faded.
 Some time I'll dab a little shoe polish on it and it'll look a lot better.